-In 2019, none of Yara's investments are allocated to technology that are part of a 2050 solution which would result in Dark Green shading.
-However, Yara has invested, e.g., in zero emission transport vessels for its NPK transport as well as ammonia production that is based on hydrogen produced with renewable energy, which is considered Dark Green.
-Both investments clearly represent a long-term solution.
-Yara's investments in sites that produce nitric acid and NPK related assets are rated Medium Green.
-This extends to all investments streams that supports Yara's nitrate, nitric acid and NPK production, such as, e.g., the acquisition of phosphate mines.
-According to Yara, investments in 2019 are by 41% going towards nitrate, nitric acid and NPK related assets and are, therefore, rated Medium Green.
-In addition, investments into sites with ammonia production that is based on hydrogen is rated Medium Green if the emission intensity is significantly better than industry best practices.
-36% % of investments are rated Light Green associated with Yara's mining activities as well as into a shipping terminal for Yara's green ammonia.
+In 2020, Yara's investments that are allocated to autonomous zero-emission transport vessel for its fertilizers are part of a 2050 solution and receive a Dark Green shading.
+These investments clearly represent a long-term solution.
+Yara's investments in sites that produce nitric acid with low emission intensity and NPK related assets are rated Medium Green.
+36% of Yara's 2020 investments are rated Medium Green.
+These investments are dedicated to are nitrate, nitric acid and NPK related assets with low emission intensity of the nitric acid facilities and that are not mainly dedicated to industrial applications (e.g., raw material for explosives).
+In addition, investments into sites with ammonia production that is based on hydrogen is rated Medium Green if the emission intensity is significantly better than industry best practices, however, the plants are currently closely linked to the petrochemical industry as they are using respective by-products.
+23% of investments are rated Light Green associated with Yara's mining activities.
 While Yara's mines still feature fossil fuels and feature climate risks, Yara's activities imbed these assets into a trajectory toward a 2050 solution.
 However, Yara informed us that while the company is overall short on phosphorous in some of its markets and buying from other sources in addition to Yara's own mining capacity, Yara is not always using its mining products in the own NPK production.
-23% of Yara's investments are characterized as Light Brown, mostly related to acquisitions and sites with Urea and ammonia production as well as shipping.
-Fossil fuel infrastructure investments that are not directly tied to the actual production of NPK, nitrates, nitric acid or hydrogen based ammonia are rated Light Brown.
+Overall, 64% of Yara's investments can be considered green, a decrease in green investment share by 13% compared to 2019.
+Investments in sites rated as Yellow have increased in absolute numbers while Light Green and Medium Green sites received less investments.
+36% of Yara's investments are characterized as Yellow, mostly related to investments in urea and ammonia plants as well as shipping.
+Fossil fuel infrastructure investments that are not directly tied to the actual production of NPK, nitrates, nitric acid or hydrogen based ammonia are rated Yellow.
 Investments into assets that yield revenue streams that are associated with different Shades of Green are split up according to the assets value attribution.
-E.g., if 90% of an asset value is based on production of NPK and 10% is producing other fertilizers, 90% of investments in this asset is rated Medium Green, 10% is rated Light Brown (more about the shading methodology in the paragraphs below).
-In this case, only the investments in Rio Grande and Ponta Grossa have been split up in Medium Green and Light Brown.
+E.g., if 90% of an asset value is based on production of NPK and 10% is producing other fertilizers, 90% of investments in this asset is rated Medium Green, 10% is rated Yellow (more about the shading methodology in the paragraphs below).
+In this case, only the investments in Rio Grande and Ponta Grossa have been split up in Medium Green and Yellow.

 The Light Green category includes investments in and revenue from products that reduce local pollution problems.
 In some instances, the customer's use could be brown depending on the context such as scrubber technology for fossil fuel where alternative exists.
-In addition, CICERO Green encourages Yara to continuously implement zero-emission phosphate mining technology and best available technology to source raw materials in a responsible way.
+In addition, CICERO Green encourages Yara to continuously implement zeroemission phosphate mining technology and best available technology to source raw materials in a responsible way.